 Keep both hands on the handlebars whenever necessary, especially during critical maneuvers or when navigating challenging road conditions.

 Bike hand signals are most effective during daylight hours when other drivers can easily see and interpret them.
-However, hand signals may not be visible or clearly understood at night, increasing the risk of miscommunication or accidents.
+However, hand signals may not be visible or clearly understood at night, increasing the risk of miscommunication.

-Instead, rely on your motorcycle's functioning turn signals and brake lights when riding at night for maximum visibility.
+Instead, always prioritize your motorcycle's functioning turn signals and brake lights when riding at night for maximum visibility.
+Use hand signals only as a supplemental cue when safe and visible (e.g., reflective gloves, well-lit areas).